Jacob-J-Richards/CUSUM_Function_Package/README.md

     has been rejected.

-    H0: population mean of which inputted sample was spawned from is equal to mu0 inputted at function call for more information on how control limites are derived please see 'spc' documentation.
+    H0: population mean of which inputted sample was spawned from is equal to mu0 inputted at function call

     In eithercase a report on the null hypothesis and values of all